-Q: What types of tomatoes can I grow to have a good canning season?
+Q: What types of tomatoes should I grow if I want a good canning season?

 A: When selecting tomato varieties, there are basically two growth types: Determinate and Indeterminate.
 Select determinates if you’re looking for a mass one-time bloom and produce.
 These are great for canning, since the plant blooms almost all at once, sets fruit, and can be harvested for mass production.
 Succession planting these every two weeks will get you a great harvest.
 Indeterminate plants will constantly produce.
 The more you pick, the more they bloom and produce.
 One plant will have you picking through to the first frost.

 Q: I have heard that heirlooms are the better variety.
-What makes it an heirloom?
+What makes a tomato an heirloom?

 A: Heirloom tomatoes are open pollinated, meaning they’re pollinated by insects or wind without human intervention.
 Heirlooms lack the deep red color and sugar processing ability, so the ripening process is not wasting energy making that red color.
 They come from seed that has been handed down for generations in a particular region, hand-selected by gardeners for a special trait.
 Most are not as disease resistant as hybrids.
 Usually varieties from seed more than 40 to 50 years old, passed down through the generation of that plant, constitutes it to be an heirloom.